-According to the published 1: 250 000 geological map (Sheet 2628 East Rand), the study area is underlain by rocks of the Vryheid Formation (Pv), Ecca Group of the Karoo Supergroup.
-The Vryheid Formation comprises sandstone, shale and coal beds.
-The Vryheid Formation has been extensively intruded by Jurassic age dolerite (Jd).
-The dolerites occur both as sills and linear dyke structures that may extend over tens of kilometres.
-Minor areas of recent surficial deposits, alluvium, blanket areas along Klein Olifants River and Viskuile River at the north-eastern and western portions of the site, respectively.
+According to the published 1: 250 000 geological maps (Sheet 2728 Frankfort and 2828 Harrismith), the study area is underlain by rocks of the Adelaide and Tarkastad Subgroup, Beaufort Group of the Karoo Supergroup.

+The Adelaide and Tarkastad Subgroups have been extensively intruded by Jurassic age dolerite (Jd).

+Minor areas of recent surficial deposits, alluvium, blanket areas along Dwaalspruit River at the southern border of the site.